Complementary features around empowerment & productivity

 This is the ultimate score that tells you how much energy you have accumulated for the day.
 It is made up of many day and night contributors that evaluate your vitality.
 Every aspect of your body is considered whether it is the immune system, stress levels, sleep, or activity recuperation.
 If the energy score is high it means that you can surpass yourself, do intense activities, intense mental activities while having minimal risks of getting sick.
 If it’s low, don’t push yourself, your immune system is weak, avoid over-training and focus on rest.

 The Circular ring continuously monitors your activities.
-Activity intensities are used to quantify whether you do enough physical activity according to your need and the scientific literature.
+Activity intensities are used to quantify whether you do enough physical activity according to your needs and the scientific literature.
 For ease of reading your activities are divided into low, medium, and high intensity activities.
 Thanks to these, Circular can determine for you, your active minutes, training zone, activity volume, recovery time and calories burned.
 Circular correlates the data to determine the type of activity (e.g. running, biking, swimming).

 RHR is a great measure for your overall health, readiness, and fitness.
 A low RHR is an indication of a strong heart muscle that can pump out a greater amount of blood with every beat, so it does not have to beat as frequently.
 Generally speaking, the lower it is, the better.
 A higher RHR compared to your Reference indicates poor overall wellness conditions, this means that you should avoid too much physical stress and concentrate on recovering.